jomanasalah1/fuzzy-logic-health-condition-evaluation/README.md

 temperature = 104
 age = 70
 sugar_level = 180
-The system outputs:
+The output will be:

-sql
+text
 Copy
 Edit
 Health Condition: 0.708...
 This indicates a critical health condition.

-All fuzzy membership functions and crisp inputs are also visualized for interpretation.
+All fuzzy membership functions and input positions are visualized using matplotlib.

 Requirements
 Python 3.x

 numpy